 A parent PLUS loan is a federal student loan, specifically a Direct PLUS loan, that’s offered to parents of undergrads.
 It offers flexible borrowing limits that let parents borrow up to their student’s full cost of attendance, covering gaps between offered student aid and costs.

-The borrowing parent must have non-adverse credit to qualify, and they will own and repay these loans, not the student.
+The borrowing parent must have non-adverse credit to qualify, and they (not the student) will own and repay these loans.

 Grandparents and legal guardians aren’t eligible for parent PLUS loans, even if they have had primary responsibility for raising the student, unless they have legally adopted the young person.